SilvioUFERSA/Hack-Sudoku/README.md

 for use, put any sudoku table in the main function, then compile the program

-// projeto futuro: desenvolver o msm projeto utilizando Orientação a Objetos com JAVA
+// projeto futuro: melhorar código e desenvolver o mesmo projeto utilizando Orientação a Objetos com JAVA